Eric Schmidt: Personal life

 In June 1980, Schmidt married Wendy Susan Boyle (born 1955 in Short Hills, New Jersey).
 They lived in Atherton, California, in the 1990s.
 They have a daughter, Sophie, and had another, Alison, who died in 2017 from an illness.
 A number of Schmidt's extramarital relationships have attracted publicity, but he and his wife continue joint philanthropic efforts.
 In January 2013, Schmidt visited North Korea with his daughter Sophie, Jared Cohen, and former New Mexico governor Bill Richardson.
 In 2015, Schmidt acquired a 20% stake in D. E. Shaw & Co..
 Schmidt is also an investor in CargoMetrics, another quant hedge fund.

 In April 2015, Schmidt delivered the commencement address at Virginia Tech, located in Schmidt's childhood home of Blacksburg, Virginia.
 This came on the heels of Schmidt making a $2 million donation to Virginia Tech's College of Engineering.
 Schmidt's philanthropy is the result of his longstanding friendship with Virginia Tech's former president Paul Torgersen.
 His donation funded the Paul and Dorothea Torgersen Dean's Chair in Engineering.

 In September 2020, Schmidt purchased Montecito Mansion, a 22,000-square-foot estate overlooking Santa Barbara, for $30.8 million.
 In November 2020, Recode reported that Schmidt was finalizing his plan to become a citizen of Cyprus.
 He is one of the highest-profile people to take advantage of the immigrant investor programs that offers a "passport-for-sale".
 This passport can be used to enter and live in any country of the European Union.
 In 2024, Bloomberg estimated his net worth to be USD37.8 billion.
 In 2024, Schmidt was appointed an Honorary Knight Commander of the Order of the British Empire for his services to philanthropy.
 In 2023 and 2024, emissions from flights taken by Schmidt's Gulfstream 650 jet placed him at the top of lists of private jet owners who generated the most carbon emissions.

+In June 2026, Schmidt won a court arbitration between himself and Michelle Ritter, with whom he had co-founded the technology startup Steel Perlot.
+Judge Beth Andrus determined that Ritter's allegations against Schmidt were false and “self-centered efforts to obtain revenge against Schmidt in a way that was more damaging than helpful to her cause,” ordering her to pay $10.7 million in damages to him.
+Schmidt and Ritter had previously reached a settlement in December 2024.
+In 2025, Ritter filed a lawsuit against him in LA County Superior Court in an attempt to throw out their previous agreement and avoid arbitration over ongoing legal disputes, alleging assault and surveillance.
+Schmidt refuted the allegations, describing her suit as an attempt to extort him and avoid facing arbitration over their business dispute.